isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    protocol, to separate them.
 The "pipe" (``0x7C``) character can be used in the ``dohpath`` service parameter, as it is allowed in a URI.

-Examples for DNR DHCPv4 options are provided in the Kea sources, in `all-options.json` in the `doc/examples/kea4` directory.
+Examples for DNR DHCPv4 options are provided in the Kea sources can be found at :ref:`config-example-kea4-all-options-json`.

 .. _host-reservation-v4: